leanbc/challenge_d/README.md

 * run `make _create_producer_docker	 TOPIC=test1 DATA_TO_PRODUCE=mock_data.json  BROKER=kafka:9093 SECS_BETWEEN_MESSAGES=1`
   * This will send the data in the file `mock_data.json` under the path /data_to_load/ to the broker.
 Again the broker should be `kafka:9093`.
   * `SECS_BETWEEN_MESSAGES` is the seconds that the producer waits to send the next message.
 If it is set to  `0` it makes an ingestion without waiting.
+  * This terminal will be running until the producer ends the whole queue of messages in the file.

 ##### Create Consumer

-* The consumer runs from the Spark Container.
+* In case the producer is still running, open a new terminal, leaving the producer terminal open.
+The consumer runs from the Spark Container.
 It runs spark applications against the Kafka broker.
 It has the following structure: there is an entry point for the consumer, through `job_entry_point.py`, and executes jobs under the `jobs` folder.

 ![Alt text](diagram_spark.png?raw=true "Optional Title")